- Home

 (iv) purchase of vehicles;

-(vii) proposals from profit making organisations;
+(vi) proposals from profit making organisations;

-(viii) evangelical and missionary activities.
+(vii) evangelical and missionary activities.

 3. Activity Selection